Facely1er/PandaGardeWebsite-v1/Classroom Activities for Privacy Panda.md

 •	"What happened when you tried to remove all your footprints?"
 •	"Why were some footprints harder to remove than others?"
 •	"How does this game relate to what we do online?"
+•	"How does this game relate to what Turtle taught Po about information being hard to take back?"
 Assessment: Listen for connections students make between the activity and digital actions during discussion.
 Adaptations:
 •	For younger students: Use fewer footprints and simpler concepts
 •	For more advanced students: Add discussions about the different "sizes" of digital footprints depending on the action
 ________________________________________
-Chapter 3 Activities: Safe Sharing & Permission Activity 1: "Permission Please!"
+Chapter 3 Activities: Safe Sharing & Choosing What to Share

+**Story Connection:** This chapter aligns with when Po learns to share only what he wants to share, with only the animals he wants to see it.
+He discovers how to choose what information to share safely.
+The story quote: *"You have the right to protect your information, just like you protect your home," Turtle said.* Po learned: *"He learned how to share only what he wanted to share, with only the animals he wanted to see it."*

+Activity 1: "Permission Please!"
 Photo Booth
-Learning Objective: Students will practice asking for and giving permission before taking or sharing photos.
+Learning Objective: Students will practice asking for and giving permission before taking or sharing photos, learning to respect others' privacy choices.

+**Story Connection:** This activity connects to Po's lesson about sharing only what he wants to share, with only the animals he wants to see it, teaching students to respect others' privacy choices.

 Materials:
 •	Instant camera or digital camera/tablet (teacher operated)
 •	Photo props (silly hats, glasses, etc.)